robak86/hardwired/README.md

 });
 ```

 Additionally, container configurations allow freezing definitions so they cannot be overridden in any child scope.
-This feature is mostly usable for testing.
+This feature is mostly useful for testing.

 ```typescript
 const myObject = fn.scoped(() => ({ someMethod: () => null }));